BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

       + Get the last key
       + Pop last element
       + Remove from map
-  + Push new node to the front
+  + Push new pair to the front
   + Update map

 Time: O(1), Space: O(N)